you915/13-AWS-Cloud/README.md

-# Unit 13 Homework Assignment - The Power of the Cloud and Unsupervised Learning
+# The Power of the Cloud and Unsupervised Learning

 ## Background

 It is time to take what you have learned about unsupervised learning and the AWS services and apply it to new situations.
 For this assignment, you will need to complete **one of two** (not both) challenges.
 Which challenge you take on is your choice.
 Just be sure to give it your all -- as the skills you hone will become powerful tools in your FinTech tool belt.

-### Before You Begin
+### Project Plan

 1. Create a new repository for this project called `unit13-challenge`. **Do not add this homework to an existing repository**.